1.0 | Behaviour

 Here you can control different options for when the player enters or exits the view (visible to the user) through scrolling.

 - Sticky options

-Enabling this setting will keep the player in view while playing by sticking it to either the bottom or the top or floating it to one of the bottom corners.
+Enabling this setting will keep the player in view while playing by sticking it to either the bottom or the top, floating it to one of the bottom corners or floating it to a DOM element on the page.
 This allows users to continue watching videos when they scroll further down the page, increasing engagement and completion rates.
 After selecting a float option, some additional settings are visible:

 - Always float

 Checking this will make the player not appear within the content and will always float to a location of your choice on the page.
 We recommend using this in combination with auto play.

 - Minimum device width to enable floating